covidclinical/Phase2.1DataRPackage/FourCePhase2Data/README.md

 # Phase2DataRPackage
-This repository contains R utility functions for 4CE Phase 2 Data Pre-Processing.
+This repository contains R utility functions for Phase 2 Data Pre-Processing for the 4CE Consortium.

 # Installation